Swim Stronger: A Masters Swimmer's Guide to Resistance Training

 Aim for 2-3 resistance training sessions per week, allowing for rest days in between.
 The structure of your workouts can vary, but a typical session might include:

-2. Exercise Sets: Perform 2-3 sets of (generally) 1-6 high-load repetitions for each exercise (see Van Hooren and colleagues, 2024; Schoenfeld and colleagues, 2017; and Schoenfeld and colleagues, 2021).
-Focus on controlled movements and proper form over lifting heavy weight, especially when starting.
+Perform 2-3 sets of (generally) 1-6 high-load repetitions for each exercise (see Van Hooren and colleagues, 2024; Schoenfeld and colleagues, 2017; and Schoenfeld and colleagues, 2021).
+Focus on controlled movements and proper form over lifting heavy weights, especially when starting.
 Wirth and colleagues (2022) also emphasize the importance of explosive movements as a way to develop power while acknowledging the importance of maximal strength.
 This typically entails loads of 30-60% of the lifter’s 1-repetition maximum for 1-6 reps.
-This can be achieved via the aforementioned resistance exercises, plyometric exercises, and olympic lifts (like cleans and snatches).
-Since olympic lifts require significantly more skill, most masters swimmers will find doing exercises like squats, deadlifts, or rows with a greater emphasis on speed and explosiveness, in addition to plyometric exercises, sufficient for developing power.
+This can be achieved via the aforementioned resistance exercises, plyometric exercises, and Olympic lifts (like cleans and snatches).
+Since Olympic lifts require significantly more skill, most masters swimmers will find doing exercises like squats, deadlifts, or rows with a greater emphasis on speed and explosiveness, in addition to plyometric exercises, sufficient for developing power.

 • Prioritize Form: Proper technique is paramount to prevent injuries.
 If you're unsure about an exercise, seek guidance from a qualified fitness professional.